How to Lose Weight and Keep It Off

 Lack of sleep can also harm your drive, so try to get at least eight hours of decent sleep every night.

-Always eat your meals a few hours before going to bed because to bed when you are filling too full might lead to sleep deprivation and indigestion.
+Always eat your meals a few hours before going to bed because going to bed when you are filling too full might lead to sleep deprivation and indigestion.

 7. Weigh Yourself Regularly